gonggr/Dual-k-space-and-image-space-correction-for-MRI-images-acquired-with-instability-and-inhomogeneity/README.md

 - The modality "2" requieres as input 2 complex MRI images acquired with inverted read gradients.

-run_full_correction_main.m

-This script contains all the functions involved in the correction method.
+run_full_correction_main.m: contains all the functions involved in the correction method.

-- correction_prepare_parameters(fsn)

-In this function you need to specify the correction modality and other parameters that can be configurated for the correction.
+correction_prepare_parameters(fsn): in this function you need to specify the correction modality and other parameters that can be configurated for the correction.

-- correction_prepare_get_data

-In this function you need to specify the folder and name of the image/images that will be used for the correction.
+correction_prepare_get_data: in this function you need to specify the folder and name of the image/images that will be used for the correction.
 The program read .m files.

 For questions or problems with the implementation contact gonzalo.g.rodriguez@unc.edu.ar